 4) No-Prep Veneers

-No-prep veneers are essentially porcelain veneers that are custom-fitted to your teeth.
+No-prep veneers are essentially porcelain ones that are custom-fitted to your teeth.
 As the name suggests, it is a non-invasive procedure that does not require any removal of tooth structure.
 They can only be used in selected cases such as in teeth with a lot of spaces in between them.

 Related Articles